tracel-ai/cubecl-hip/README.md

 If you no feature corresponds to your ROCm installation then read the next section to learn how to generate and submit new bindings for your version.

 Next you need to point out where you installed ROCm so that `rustc` can link to your ROCM libraries.
-To do so set the variable `ROCM_PATH` or the more specific `CUBECL_ROCM_PATH` to its installation base directory, it is often `/opt/rocm`.
+To do so set the variable `ROCM_PATH`, or `HIP_PATH` or the more specific `CUBECL_ROCM_PATH` to its installation base directory, it is often `/opt/rocm`.

 Here is the table of currently available bindings: